Why Are Tears Salty By D.I. Jolly

 “Go fucking die in a fire I never want to see you again.”

-She grabbed her jacket off her chair, slapped him hard across the face and stormed out of the restaurant, leaving Jeff to be stared at by a room full of strangers who equally hated him.
-Jeff rubbed his cheek feeling the final shard of his heart shatter against the floor of his soul, dropped 20 dollars on the table and left without another word.
+She grabbed her jacket off her chair, slapped him hard across the face and stormed out of the restaurant, leaving him to be stared at by a room full of strangers who equally hated him.
+He rubbed his cheek feeling the final shard of his heart shatter, dropped 20 dollars on the table and left without another word.
 He managed to contain himself until he was halfway down the street before a few tears rolled silently down his face.
-He reached into his pocket to pull out his phone.
+Then he reached into his pocket to pull out his phone.

 “I wish you hadn’t made me do that.”